Vaguery/Answer-Factory/readme.md

 Use this command line script to build an AnswerFactory project folder:

-    answer-factory your-project-name-here
+    answer-factory your-project-name

-This will create a new directory called 'your-project-name-here' (in your current working directory), and install a rudimentary subtree of folders and files.
+This will create a new directory called 'your-project-name' (in your current working directory), and install a rudimentary subtree of folders and files.
 Perhaps most important is `activate.rb`, which includes both configuration information and some examples of how to proceed.

 ### Activating the AnswerFactory daemon

-Make sure CouchDB is running and available, navigate to your project's root folder, and invoke
+Make sure CouchDB is running and available, navigate to your project's root folder, and type
     ruby activate.rb

 ### Generating new Nudge type definitions